hi-yeo/Stormwater-Management-Model/README.md

 ## Python Version

-This repository includes a minimal Python translation of the solver in `py_swmm/`.
-The port only supports kinematic wave routing and omits features such as snowmelt and water quality.
+This repository includes a Python rewrite of the simplified solver in `py_swmm/`.
+Each major C module now has a lightweight Python counterpart.
+Only kinematic wave routing is implemented and features such as snowmelt and water quality remain omitted.
 To run a small example:

 ```bash
 python -m py_swmm.example